mattermost/docs/source/deploy/deployment-overview.rst

 Mattermost can be deployed behind your company firewall on a private network with access from the outside via a Virtual Private Network (VPN).
 This means running a VPN client on the mobile devices and desktop computers that need to access Mattermost.

-The `Mattermost Push Notification Service </deploy/deployment-overview.html#push-notification-service>`__ (MPNS) should be behind your firewall on your private network.
+The :ref:`Mattermost Push Notification Service <deploy/deployment-overview:push notification service>` (MPNS) should be behind your firewall on your private network.
 MPNS does not connect with mobile apps directly, it forwards push notifications from the Mattermost server to a relay service for the App Store or Google Play, or to mobile apps within an Enterprise App Store.

 Mobile devices without VPN clients
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If Mattermost is available on the internet, we recommend using `SAML Single Sign-on </onboard/sso-saml.html>`__ or enable `MFA </onboard/multi-factor-authentication.html>`__ using Google Authenticator.
+If Mattermost is available on the internet, we recommend using :doc:`SAML Single Sign-on </onboard/sso-saml>` or enable :doc:`MFA </onboard/multi-factor-authentication>` using Google Authenticator.

-The `Mattermost Push Notification Service </deploy/deployment-overview.html#push-notification-service>`__ (MPNS) should be behind your firewall inside your private network.
+The :ref:`Mattermost Push Notification Service <deploy/deployment-overview:push notification service>` (MPNS) should be behind your firewall inside your private network.
 MPNS does not connect with mobile apps directly, it forwards push notifications from the Mattermost server to a relay service for App Store or Google Play, or directly to mobile apps within an Enterprise App Store behind your firewall.

 For support for certificate-based authentication for mobile devices, `contact us <https://mattermost.com/contact-us/>`__ for more information.

 Mobile devices with an EMM provider
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Mattermost mobile applications can also be deployed via `EMM providers who support AppConfig </deploy/mobile-appconfig.html>`__.
+Mattermost mobile applications can also be deployed via :doc:`EMM providers who support AppConfig </deploy/mobile-appconfig>`.
 EMM solutions typically offer per-app VPN capabilities that can be used to connect to mobile apps behind a VPN.